VaultaFoundation/docs/native/02_core-concepts/20_accounts.md

 updated and replaced at will.

-## Creating accounts costs EOS
+## Creating accounts costs Vaulta

-Because RAM is a limited resource, creating an account requires you to spend EOS to buy the RAM needed to store the account's data.
+Because RAM is a limited resource, creating an account requires you to spend Vaulta to buy the RAM needed to store the account's data.
 This means that in order to create an account, someone else who already has an account must create it for you.

-Most EOS wallets will allow you to create an account for yourself, but will require you to pay for the RAM needed to store your account.
+Most Vaulta wallets will allow you to create an account for yourself, but will require you to pay for the RAM needed to store your account.
 Some wallets will pay for the RAM for you, but will require you to pay them back at a later date.

 > 💰 **Current costs**